SanjeethaPennada/Test-Input-Minimisation-in-ADS/README.md

 Additionally, an important consideration is that the traffic light configurations change each time the world is loaded without closing CARLA.
 To maintain consistency and avoid issues with the changing of traffic light IDs, it's preferable to reload CARLA for each test input.
 Although one possible solution is to access traffic light IDs based on their location, but still remaining drawbacks prevail.
 Therefore, the decision was made to reload CARLA for every test input to ensure reliable and consistent simulation results.

-#### dd.py
+#### Run dd.py
-Run dd.py, and for the selected scenario, the minized inoput is shown below.
+The `dd.py` script concurrently executes `generate_scenario.py`, `config.py`, and bash scripts specific to the chosen scenario.
+It then returns the minimized input shown below.

 ![alt text](https://github.com/SanjeethaPennada/King-Replay/blob/main/Images/output.png)